shuqikhor/editorjs-html-php/README.md

 Therefore I was left with 2 options:
 1. Have separate classes for the main operation and the block parsers.
 To add your own block parser, extend the parser class and pass it to the main class.
+2. Have block parsers all over the places, then register each of them to the main class.
-2. Have a single class for everything.
+3. Have a single class for everything.
 To add your own block, simply extend the one-and-only class.

-#1 is the proper way.
+#1 and #2 are the proper ways.
-#2 is easier to use.
+#3 is easier to use.

-I opted for #2.
+I opted for #3.

 ## License
 MIT Public License